caplin/caplin-dev-tools/cli/templates/app-blank/README.md

 npm install --save babel-polyfill
 ```

-Add "babel-polyfill" in your webpack's config entry point ensuring it is placed before your app's entry point.
+Add "babel-polyfill" in your webpack config's entry ensuring it is placed before your app's entry point.